asphalt-framework/asphalt/docs/userguide/concurrency.rst

 --------

 Consider a coroutine function that reads the contents of a certain file and then sends them over a network connection.
-The ``connection.send()`` operation is also a coroutine here.
 While you might get away with reading the file in the event loop thread, consider what happens if the disk has to spin up from idle state or the file is located on a slow (or temporarily inaccessible) network drive.
 The whole event loop will then be blocked for who knows how long.

 The easiest way is probably to use :func:`~asyncio_extras.file.open_async`::